AD4GD/Component-STAplus_Server/README.md

 - Header: `Content-Type: application/json`
 - Header: `Authorization: Bearer XXX` => Replace `XXX` by the access token provided by Authenix.

+A concrete example using Postman is shown below:
+1. Get the access token from Authenix:
+First of all, complete the URL and the headers:

 ## Support and author
 Cédric Crettaz, IoT Lab, ccrettaz@iotlab.com